TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-multi-tile-snapshots.md

 Saving a multi-tile snapshot was a little more complex than I expected.
 The `saveSnapshot` interface hasn't changed.
 You load from an existing snapshot (if any), apply any changes to it and then save a new snapshot.
 The only difference is that the snapshots are divided into tiles that need to be iterated over.

 The first question is whether we need to support different tile sizes in the source and destination snapshots.
-We definitely want this eventually, but to start off with we'll assume the size is fixed for the lifetime of the spreadsheet.
+We definitely want this eventually, but to start off we'll assume the size is fixed for the lifetime of the spreadsheet.

 Then we need to decide how much of the spreadsheet coordinate space to create tiles for, whether we leave out tiles with no content, whether we shrink tiles to fit content and so on.
 Again, we start simple and create fixed sized tiles that cover the entire space from `(0,0)` to maximum extents `(rowCount, colCount)`, regardless of whether cells are occupied or not.